asyncgui/asynckivy/README.md

 async def some_task(widget):
     # start an animation and wait for the completion.
-    # the keyword-arguments are the same as kivy.animation.Animation's.
+    # keyword-arguments are the same as kivy.animation.Animation's.
     await ak.animate(widget, width=200, t='in_out_quad', d=.5)

-    # interpolate between the values 0 and 200.
+    # interpolate between the values 0 and 200 in an asynchronous manner.
-    # the keyword-arguments are the same as kivy.animation.Animation's.
+    # keyword-arguments are the same as kivy.animation.Animation's.
     async for v in ak.interpolate(0, 200, s=.2, d=2, t='linear'):
         print(v)
         # await ak.sleep(1)  # Do not await anything during the iteration